gantree-io/gantree-lib-nodejs/docs/gantree_config/tutorial.md

 }
 ```

-The rest of the keys in `"instance": {}"` are dependant on the provider specified, so if you wanted to use a different provider you would need to specify it's specific keys.
+The rest of the keys in `"instance": {}"` are dependent on the provider specified, so if you wanted to use a different provider you would need to specify its specific keys.
 Consult [basics](./basics.md) for more information.

 Next, we'll specify the size and region of the droplet we're creating, in addition to the path to the private key that will be used to access the instance during operations or debugging.